-In pandas you can add/append a new column to the existing DataFrame using DataFrame.insert()
+In Pandas, you can add a new column to an existing DataFrame using the DataFrame.insert()

-is also used to insert a new column however, this method returns a new Dataframe after adding a new column.
+to insert a new column, but this method returns a new DataFrame with the added column.

-In this article, I will cover examples of how to add/append multiple columns, add a constant value, deriving new columns from an existing column to the Pandas DataFrame.
+In this article, I will cover examples of adding multiple columns, adding a constant value, deriving new columns from an existing column to the Pandas DataFrame.

 tutors = ['William', 'Henry', 'Michael', 'John', 'Messi']